 - Don't fall for phishing!
 NERSC will never ask you for your password via email or on the phone --- neither will any other reputable company.
 Always look at the URL of the link in the email, make sure it directs you to the site you expect.

 - Don't use "free" CDs or other media, including USB memory sticks, unless you are sure they came from a legitimate source.
-Remember, many computers 'autorun' CDs, so even putting CD into the computer can spread an infection.
+Remember, many computers 'autorun' CDs and USB memory sticks, so even putting a CD or USB stick into the computer can spread an infection.

-- Be cautious when using computers other than your own.
-Every machine you enter your password on is a possible means by which your password will be stolen.
+- Be cautious when using computers that are not your own.
+Every machine you enter your password on is a potential means by which your password will be stolen.
 Be especially aware of using shared-use computers in places like university computer labs, cyber cafes, conferences, and hotels.
 If you have any doubt, change your password when you return or refrain from entering it on untrusted systems.

 Some examples of sophisticated social engineering techniques that have been directed at DOE labs include: